Vera Nie

 Presentation: The power of ILLUMINATE: A unique approach to improve theranostic options for prostate cancer patients.

-Selective targeting of therapy with antibody-radioisotope combinations have led to major advances in treating advanced cancers, such as castrate resistant prostate cancer (CRPC).
-Prostate cancer is the most prevalent non-cutaneous cancer amongst men in Europe, and the leading cause of death in a quarter of the world’s countries [1][2].
+Selective targeting of therapy with antibody-radioisotope combinations have led to major advances in treating advanced cancers.
 Lutetium-177-prostate-specific membrane antigen (Lu-177-PSMA) is a targeted therapy recently approved for treatment of metastasized prostate cancer (MPC).

 Contact